Insulating Your Attic and Foundation: A Strategy That Pays Off!

 Addition of SOPRA-CELLULOSE and SOPRA-XPS -> 39.26% energy savings

-Here are some unmistakable signs indicating that your attic and foundation might need better insulation:
+Here are some unmistakable signs indicating that your attic and foundations might need better insulation:

 - Formation of ice on the edge of the roof gutters or shingles;